 Home to the soaring Andes, vast Amazonian rainforest, glittering Patagonian glaciers, and sweeping white-sand beaches, South America is as diverse as it is dazzling.
 But its cities are just as impressive.
-From modern metropolises to ancient capitals, South American cities are often steeped in culture and history, and many enjoy cinematic settings that will take your breath away.
+From modern metropolises to ancient capitals, South American cities are often steeped in culture and history, and many enjoy cinematic settings that might just take your breath away.

 Whether you’re dreaming of visiting colourful colonial towns or sprawling urban jungles, there are plenty of stunning cities waiting to be discovered on this captivating continent.
 And, while it’s tempting to assume that the capital cities have the most to offer, in many cases, this isn’t the case.
-Often, it’s South America’s second cities – or even some of the much smaller ones – that are most alluring.
+Often, it’s South America’s second cities – or even some of the much smaller ones – that are the most alluring.

 So, to give you an idea of what’s out there, here are 12 of the best cities to visit in South America.
+And to book the South American adventure of a lifetime, you’ll find hundreds of travel deals on our website.

 1. Rio de Janeiro, Brazil